mattparker/lamplighthelp/v0/12-1-3_Comms_-_setting_email_details.markdown

 > Enter additional information required for your emails, and the way they are sent.

 If you are sending emails, you will need to complete the additional email fields.
+Email systems often require the reply-to address to match the sender address, and may not send the email at all if they don't.
+If you are not sure about this you'll need to check with your system administrator or email provider.

 Emails are sent through your own email system (We have a handbook to support this), and will appear in your outbox.
 Replies will be sent to your own email.